stokpop/lograter/README.md

                 If histo graphs are enabled, also merge a simulation of the histogram based on stub delay generator.
                 Default: false
-              -group-by-fields
-                Group by the given comma separated fields as specified in the used logformat.
-Url will be the mapped url.
-                Default: []
-              -group-by-http-method
-                Group by http method (POST, GET, ...) by adding it to the counter name and adding a http method column in text report.
-                Default: false
-              -group-by-http-status
-                Group by http status code by adding it to the counter name and adding a http status column in text report.
-                Default: false
               -include-failed-hits-in-analysis
                 Include failed hits in analysis.
 When false the reported number of failures and failure percentage are the same for each counter, but